erik73/repository-edge/roundcube/DOCS.md

 ### Option: `ssl`

-Enables/Disables SSL (HTTPS) on the web interface of Bookstack Panel.
-Set it `true` to enable it, `false` otherwise.
+Enables/Disables SSL (HTTPS) on the web interface of Roundcube Set it `true` to enable it, `false` otherwise.

 ### Option: `certfile`